marcraft2/tesla-carplay/tesla-doc.md

 ```
 You can now save the file with `CTRL + O` then `Enter`.
 And quit `nano` text editor with `CTRL + X`

+As you may see you need a trusted certificate and its key (and the associated subdomain pointing onto 240.3.3.4 for instance).
+Why? because you need VideoDecoder object which require a secure context to be available on Chrome.
+This allow the browser to be able to render h264 using either canvas2d, webgl or webgl2.
+And then it works when you drive too.

 We restart the software for the new configuration under apply with :
 ```